 1. Mentoring and growing Careers

-Mentoring and growing the careers of my reports is my biggest highlight from leading Support Engineering.
+Mentoring and growing the careers of my reports is my biggest highlight in leading Support Engineering.
 Some of my past reports have transitioned to Product Management, Engineering, and DevOps, which fills me with joy that I contributed positively to their career.

-2. Getting to know customers really well
+2. Getting to know customers well

 3. Doing a little bit of everything

 Being a support engineer is doing a little bit of everything.
-From helping customers work through a problem not directly caused by your software to teaching other teams about payments, you do a little bit of everything.
+From helping customers solve a problem not directly caused by your software to teaching other teams about payments, you do a little bit of everything.
 No other role has the span of Support Engineering, especially in the Seed and Series A stage.

 1. Investing more in processes

 A big part of leading a team is administrating and optimizing the team’s tools.
 For us, that was mainly Zendesk and Jira.
 While I am very familiar with a great Jira workflow, Zendesk was something new to me.
 During the pandemic, tooling was extremely important as we went fully remote.